yangjunx21/Awesome-LLM-Calibration/README.md

 A curated list of papers, toolkits, and other resources for Large Language Model (LLM) Calibration (Confidence, Uncertainty Quantification and so on). 🧠

-The goal of LLM calibration is to make model confidence scores meaningful and reliable.
-An ideally calibrated model's predicted confidence should align with its actual accuracy.
-For example, if a model assigns a confidence of 80% to 100 different predictions, we expect that 80 of those predictions are correct.
-This repository gathers the latest advancements in measuring, evaluating, and improving the calibration of LLMs. ✨

 Welcome to share your papers, thoughts and ideas in this area! 💪 💪 💪

 ## Contents